0xDBFB7/scientific_standards/README.md

 Experimental designs are plotted on a 2D graph for ease of selection!

 And it seems to have worked!
-The number of papers using nigh-unacceptable (1-method) methodologies dropped from ~23% to 12% in 6 years, and of protocols assigned a metric, adherence jumped from 21% to 56% (https://www.evtrack.org/index.php), despite only:
+The number of papers using nigh-unacceptable (1-method) methodologies dropped from ~23% to 12% in 6 years, and of protocols assigned a metric, adherence jumped from 21% to 56% (https://www.evtrack.org/index.php), despite

-> "We found 701 manuscripts (15.4% of manuscripts for the period 2015–2020) citing MISEV guidelines." https://doi.org/10.1016/j.addr.2021.113872
+> "[only] (15.4% of manuscripts for the period 2015–2020) citing MISEV guidelines." https://doi.org/10.1016/j.addr.2021.113872

 Now **that's** good science.
 [ISEV Rigor](https://www.isev.org/rigor-standardization), I love you people.